rarmnsyah/rarmnsyah/README.md

 ### Hi there, I'm Risky - aka [rarmnsyah][instagram] 👋

-## I'm a Single, Student, and Developerr!!
+## I'm a Single, Student, and Developer!!

-- 👋 Hi, Broahahahahh 🕶️
+- 👋 Hi, Broahahahahh 🕶
 - 👀 I’m interested in Software engineer, Data Scientist, and Backend Programmer!
 - 🌱 I’m currently learning html, css, javascript, java, python
 - 📫 How to reach me, you can search me in instagram @rarmnysah